kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 <td colspan="2">--volume-stats-agg-period duration&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: `1m0s`</td>
 </tr>
 <tr>
 <td></td><td style="line-height: 130%; word-wrap: break-word;">Specifies interval for kubelet to calculate and cache the volume disk usage for all pods and volumes.
-To disable volume calculations, set to `0`.
+To disable volume calculations, set to a negative value.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's `--config` flag.
 See https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/ for more information.)</td>
 </tr>
 </tbody>
 </table>